srsran/srsRAN_Project_docs/docs/source/user_manuals/source/outputs.rst

 ----

+.. _pcaps:

 PCAPs
 *****

 | The srsRAN Project gNB application can output packet captures (PCAPs) at the MAC and NGAP layers.
 These PCAPs can be analyzed using `Wireshark <https://www.wireshark.org/>`_.
 | Enable PCAPs in the gNB config file.
 See the :ref:`Configuration Reference<manual_config_ref_pcap>` for more details.

 MAC PCAPs